 We believe that the choice to be made is clear.

 Want to learn more about sufficiency?
-Here you find the manifesto we signed together with over 70 associations, while here you can get inspired by European cities’ sufficiency stories.
+Here you find the manifesto we signed together with about 100 associations, while here you can get inspired by European cities’ sufficiency stories.